 - Identification and description of the basic principles for a correct service and storage

-- Learn how to describe a wine through the WSET Level 2 Systematic Approach to Tasting Wine® (SAT):
+- Learn how to taste and describe a wine through the WSET Level 2 Systematic Approach to Tasting Wine® (SAT):

 About the exam

-The Specification contains all the necessary information about the WSET Level 2 Award in Wines and Spirits, the course programme and some suggestions about how to plan your study and get prepared for the final exam and the terms and conditions for the exam.
+The Specification contains all the necessary information about the WSET Level 2 Award in Wines, the course programme and some suggestions about how to plan your study and get prepared for the final exam and the terms and conditions for the exam.
 Please, download and read the document carefully.